On this page

 - 2018 Supreme Court judgment – in accordance with the respective views of O’Regan and Ellen France J and William Young J, the Court found that the South Taranaki District Council has legal authority to fluoridate the water supplies in Patea and Waverley and that power is not constrained by s 11 of the Bill of Rights Act.

-The Director-General of Health has issued 14 directions to local authorities to fluoridate community water supplies.
+The Director-General of Health has issued directions to 14 local authorities to fluoridate some or all of their water supplies.
 This follows a process as described in the Health Act 1956.

-The 14 local authorities that have received directions are:
+The 14 local authorities that have been directed to fluoridate 19 respective water supplies are:

 Local authority | Water supply | Serviced population | Compliance date |